HectorLP/SingleCapillaryTube/README.md

-# SingleCapillaryTube
-Simulate interace movement in a single capillary tube
+Simulate dynamic capillary pressure phenomena in a single tube.
+The most important part is to record the interface movement.
+The default shape of tube's cross-section is circular.